unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 It stands for **M**odel, **V**iew, **U**pdate, e**X**tended.
 MVUX is a design pattern that extends MVU, making it an ideal design pattern in Uno Platform apps, utilizing code generation and the WinUI data-binding engine.

-Looking at each individual element, it's easiest to start with the View.
+Looking at each of the MVUX elements, it's easiest to start with the View.

 ### View